Waller-Lab/SpectralDiffuserCam/README.md

 ```

 ## Description
 This repository contains code in both Python and Matlab that is needed to process raw Spectral DiffuserCam images and reconstruct 3D hyperspectral volumes from the raw 2D measurements.
 Four example raw images are provided, along with the calibrated point spread function and spectral filter function.
 Both the Python and Matlab versions support GPU acceleration.
 In Python, this is accomplished using cupy.
+We use FISTA for our reconstructions with a 3D total variation prior.